Student Life and Services

 The AGTS Women’s Fellowship, Klasis, exists to build friendships among the women in the seminary community and others interested in serving the cause of higher Christian education; to provide programs of enrichment to the members; to facilitate prayer and support groups; and to provide assistance to students and the seminary.

 Students are strongly encouraged to make arrangements to provide health insurance coverage for themselves and their families.
 Policy requires international students to carry health insurance while enrolled at the seminary.
-Contact the Business Office or the Enrollment Office for further information.
+Contact the AGTS Business Office or the Enrollment Office for more information.

-A student handbook is available to all students and may be accessed on the AGTS website [www.agts.edu].
-A copy can be downloaded free of charge in the AGTS computer lab.
+A student handbook is accessible on the AGTS website.
 The handbook provides detailed policies, privileges, and procedures for academic and student life.
 Updates and revisions to the handbook are made on a regular basis.
-The monthly campus newsletter, the Communiqué, also serves to keep students informed of updates in procedures and policies.
+The monthly campus email, the Communiqué, also serves to keep students informed of updates in procedures and policies.

-As Christians, the seminary strives to maintain high standards of integrity in all areas of life including interpersonal and community relationships, academic work, and ministry.
-Students, faculty, and staff are expected to live exemplary Christian lives, practicing respect and concern for all people, honesty, appropriate behavior, and wise judgment as outlined in Scripture.
+The seminary strives to maintain high standards of integrity in all areas of life, including interpersonal and community relationships, academic work, and ministry.
+Students, faculty and staff are expected to live exemplary Christian lives, practicing respect and concern for all people, honesty, appropriate behavior and wise judgment as outlined in Scripture.

-Seminary students are expected to conform to these standards, thereby giving evidence of a Christian life and character so as to commend the Gospel, strengthen the Church, and honor the Lord.
+Seminary students are expected to conform to these standards, and in doing so to give evidence of a Christian life and character so as to commend the Gospel, strengthen the church, and honor the Lord.

 Faculty and administration frequently work directly with church leaders and graduates in securing professional appointments.

 AGTS complies with the regulations of the Rehabilitation Act of 1973, Sec.
-504 and the Americans with Disabilities Act of 1990 (ADA).
+504 and the Americans with Disabilities Act of 1990 (ADA) and will provide reasonable accommodations for students with physical or learning disabilities.
 Inquiries or complaints concerning the application of Sec.
 504 or the ADA may be referred to the academic dean or the director of student services.

-A student with learning disabilities may request academic assistance during their time of study at AGTS.
-In such cases, the student is required to provide official documentation (medical, educational, etc.) of the disability, along with all records pertaining to academic assistance provided by any previous institution(s).
-Documentation may be submitted to the director of admissions and records and must be provided at least thirty days prior to the beginning of the semester for which accommodations are requested.
-After the documentation is reviewed by the administrative committee, the student will be advised of the committee’s determination.
+A student with disabilities may request assistance during their time of study at AGTS.
+In such cases that the disability is not immediately apparent, student is required to provide official documentation from a professional (e.g., a medical doctor, psychologist or rehabilitation therapist) of the disability.
+Documentation may be submitted to the Student Services Office and must be provided at least thirty days prior to the beginning of the semester for which accommodations are requested.